A New BBC Series Is Coming For

 Killing Eve was confirmed for a season 2 before season 1 even finished airing, but that doesn't mean it's coming to our screens any faster.
-It definitely won't be airing until sometime in 2019, so until then, what should we watch?
-BBC has the answer.
+It definitely won't be airing over in the U.S. until sometime in 2019, so until then, what should we watch?
+BBC — by way of AMC — has the answer.

 Advertisement